afontcu/afontcu.dev/src/blog/the-great-split.md

 If you work on an adjacent field to software engineering, if you are a designer, a product manager, a marketer... be ready.
 Machines are coming after you.

+Things are changing fast and they won't slow down.
+We're in the middle of something big.